 Planning for retirement can involve a lot of moving pieces, from saving funds in your 401(k) to building a diversified investment portfolio to – if you’re lucky – managing a pension plan.
 If you are one of the rare workers in the United States with a defined-benefit pension plan, be sure you’re well-versed in the type of plan you have, and what it entails.
 For example, Taft-Hartley plans, also known as multiemployer plans, are pension plans bargained between a union and multiple employers.
 We cover how it works below.
 You can also work with a financial advisor to help you navigate everything related to your finances so that you can properly plan for the future.

 Taft-Hartley Plans: The Basics

-So who benefits most from Taft-Hartley pension plans?
-In short, the workers.
-Here’s why: multiemployer plans give employees of smaller companies and those within unions access to pension plans.
+In short, the workers benefit the most from Taft-Hartley pension plans.
+This is because multiemployer plans give employees of smaller companies and those within unions access to pension plans.
 This is in part due to the ability to pool resources and spread risk.
 Think of it as economies of scale for retirement benefits.

 These pension plans also benefit those who move from job to job, which can be more likely in the aforementioned industries.
 This allows employees to move their pension plan from one employer to the next, therefore maximizing their pension benefits well into retirement.

 How a Taft-Hartley Plan Works

 Multiemployer plans are collectively bargained by several employers within the same industry.
 Plan participants contribute funds and can transfer their benefits when they switch employers (as long as that employer is within the same plan), a major boon to this type of plan.
 The plan’s fees are usually paid from its assets.